Aberystwyth railway station: Services

-Arrivals

-On Mondays-Saturdays, the station sees 16 arriving services (4 start at Machynlleth, 4 at Shrewsbury, 1 at Birmingham New Street, and 7 at Birmingham International).

-On Sundays, the station sees 12 arriving services (3 start at Machynlleth, 3 at Shrewsbury, and 6 at Birmingham International).

 Motive power depot

 A small engine shed was opened close to the station in 1864 and extended in 1867.
 This was demolished by the Great Western Railway in 1938 to make way for a larger brick built structure, which is still standing.
 The shed was not allocated a code by British Railways since it was deemed a sub-shed of Machynlleth, and so locomotives bore that depot's code, 89C.

 Aberystwyth Motive Power Depot was notable as being the last steam locomotive depot on the British Rail network.
 Initially closed under the Beeching report, along with the line to Carmarthen, it was adapted for use by the Vale of Rheidol railway when it relocated to the former Carmarthen platforms.
 The facility replaced a dilapidated set of small sheds at the railway's original base, at the riverside by the football ground.
 The area is now used as a car park.
 The shed area creates a small spur in what is otherwise a linear layout.
 The Vale of Rheidol was steam operated by British Rail until privatisation in 1989.
-Accordingly, it was an often requested posting for staff. the line is still steam operated but is owned by a charitable trust.
+Accordingly, it was an often requested posting for staff.
+The line is still steam operated but is owned by a charitable trust.

 A new steel framed locomotive works was completed in late 2011.
 The building includes a machine shop, restoration workshop and locomotive running shed.
 The existing former Great Western Railway shed is currently used to house the running fleet.